Fitness Programs for Seniors: How to Exercise Without Overexertion

 Walking

-Have you not been feeling as strong as you once did?
-There is a reason for that.
-Everyone loses bone and muscle mass as they age.
-You can combat the effects of muscular atrophy with muscle-strengthening activities.
-These activities include:
+Have you noticed you’re not feeling as strong as you once were?
+There’s a reason for that: everyone loses bone and muscle mass as they age.
+You can combat the effects of muscular atrophy with muscle-strengthening body-weight workouts often included in senior fitness programs.
+These exercises include:

 • Squats in a chair